UMAprotocol/UMIPs/UMIPs/umip-93.md

 ### Price feed - liquidations and disputes

 Liquidation and dispute bots should have their own subscription to price feeds.
 Our price-feed provider’s API documentation can be found [here](https://marketdata.tradermade.com/documentation).
 A reference TraderMade implementation that is used by liquidator and dispute bots can be seen [here](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/TraderMadePriceFeed.js).

+Our team has adjusted the original Liquidation and Dispute bots in order to fit the interfaces of our protocol.
+You can find our versions of the Liquidator and Dispute bots on the following GitLab links:

+- [Liquidator Bot]
+- [Dispute Bot]

 TraderMade is provided as an accessible source to query for this data, but ultimately how one queries for these rates should be varied and determined by the voter to ensure that there is no central point of failure.